kiarafrobles/www.retroreport.org/_backstory/a-national-right-to-die-group-ordered-to-pay-30k.md

 title: "A national right-to-die group ordered to pay $30k"
 published: true
 date: 2015-09-01T20:07:00.000Z
 lead_copy: "A national right-to-die group fined $30k for assisting in the suicide of a Minnesota woman.
-Here's the backstory on the right-to-die movement. "
+Here\'s the backstory on the right-to-die movement. "
 backstory_type: backstory
 video: a-right-to-die
 type: backstories